 Butterscotch Pudding

-In a mixing bowl, preferably one with a little spout on it, whisk together 1/2 cup of the milk, the egg yolks, brown sugar and cornstarch.
-Add a pinch of salt if you like.
-I do.
+- In a mixing bowl, preferably one with a little spout on it, whisk together ½ cup of the milk, the egg yolks, brown sugar and cornstarch.
+Add a pinch of salt if desired.

 Well, my dad never got around to eating it.
 He took Fuzz to see Bridge to Terabithia while we went out to dinner.
 So now we have dessert for tonight, I guess.